istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 means that a service named `foo` in namespace `ns1` of cluster 1 has the same API and semantics as a service named `foo` in `ns1` of cluster 2.

-**Exposing behavior**: Will your combined meshes expose all their services one to another, or selective exposure is required? _Selective exposure_ means that the owner of mesh 1 may want to control which services they expose to the workloads in mesh 2.
+**Exposing behavior**: Will your combined clusters expose all their services one to another, or selective exposure is required? _Selective exposure_ means that the owner of mesh 1 may want to control which services they expose to the workloads in mesh 2.
 Selective exposure may be required for security or compliance reasons.
 Some security standards require exposure of services on the need-to-know basis.